 You can also get students to record the code they made.
 They just need to draw the arrows that they used to move to the goal.
 This is a great step for getting students ready for programming actual robots.

 Are you ready to try some Unplugged Coding activities with your students?
-I have the set showcased in this blog post, as well as other themed Unplugged Coding Activities available.
-Find them here!
+I have different themed sets available in my store!